Indian Camp: Plot summary

 The story begins in the pre-dawn hours as the young Nick Adams, his father, his uncle and their Indian guides row across a lake to a nearby Indian camp.
 Nick's father, a doctor, has been called out to deliver a baby for a woman who has been in labor for days.
 At the camp, they find the woman in a cabin lying on a bottom bunkbed; her husband lies above her with an injured foot.
 Nick's father is forced to perform a caesarian operation on the woman with a jack-knife because the baby is breeched; he asks Nick to assist by holding a basin.
 The woman screams throughout the operation, and when Nick's uncle tries to hold her down, she bites him.
-After the baby is delivered, Nick's father turns to the woman's husband on the top bunk and finds that he fatally slit his throat with a straight razor from ear to ear during the operation.
+After the baby is delivered, Nick's father turns to the woman's husband on the top bunk and finds that the husband fatally slit his own throat with a straight razor from ear to ear during the operation.
 Nick is sent out of the cabin, and his uncle leaves with two Natives, not to return.
 The story ends with only Nick and his father on the lake, rowing away from the camp.
 Nick asks his father questions about birth and death, and thinks to himself that he will never die, as he watches his father row.